Boduru/Day-Finder/README.md

 ## Procedure
 - Check if the date is writed in the expected format
-- Check if the date can exists and if its included in the calendar
+- Check if the date can exists and included in the calendar
 - Launch the algorithm
 - Get the day